casneno/fetch-me/README.md

 ### Future Improvements

 Here is a list of future improvements:
- * Allow for users to agree witha  cart before payment
+ * Allow for users to agree with a cart before payment
  * Implement Stripes payment
  * Implement a Food API to increase my database
- * Finish developinf the desktop view
+ * Finish developing the desktop view